mmenestret/jdegoes.github.io/_posts/2019-04-07-testable-zio.md

   } yield resp
 {% endhighlight %}

-As an alternative to this technique, we could simply delete the return types entirely, but it's considered a good practice to place return types on top-level function signatures, so developers without IDEs can easily determine the return type of functions.
+As an alternative to this technique, we could simply delete the return types entirely.
+However, it's a good practice to place return types on top-level function signatures, so developers without IDEs can easily determine the return type of functions.

 After this step, we are ready to introduce a service for the database.